Troubleshooting

 @stoprocent/noble (default on macOS) | Linux, macOS, Windows | Newer driver.
 Exposes service UUIDs during scan.
 On Windows, requires the WinUSB driver. |

-If your scale is not being recognized during scan but you know its MAC address, set scale_mac in config.yaml -- the adapter will match post-connect using GATT service UUIDs regardless of the handler.
+If your scale is not being recognized during scan but you know its MAC address, set scale_mac in config.yaml.
+The adapter will match post-connect using GATT service UUIDs regardless of the driver.

 Exporter Issues